 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 These fun condiments are an easy way to spice up a simple recipe with global flavors.
 Foodies are sure to love receiving artisan nut butter, natural honey, and maple syrup, and carefully selected sauces of all flavors as a gift.
 From smoky Somali hot sauce to infused sea salts, these affordable and flavorful picks make perfect stocking stuffers.

 Drip Calabrasian Chili Sauce

-Tony Nguyen—the talented chef behind Beverly Hills hotspots Crustacean and Da Lat Rose—launched his own hot sauce during the pandemic.
+Tony Nguyen—the talented chef behind Beverly Hills hotspots Crustacean and Da Lat Rose—launched his own hot sauce.
 With Drip, Nguyen combines his love of Southeast Asian and Italian cuisines, fusing Calabrian chile peppers and Asian peppers tempered with raw honey and a touch of garlic for a punch of heat that's great on everything from pasta and soft scrambled eggs to fried rice.
 Or use it as a dipping sauce for pot stickers.